Nixtla/statsforecast/experiments/neuralprophet/README.md

 ## Empirical validation

-To compare `NeuralProphet` against `ETS`, we designed a pipeline considering the M3, M4, and Tourism datasets (standard benchmarks in the forecasting practice). `NeuralProphet` fits the time series globally and produces forecasts using a multistep approach.
+To compare `NeuralProphet` against `ETS`, we designed a pipeline considering the M3, M4, and Tourism datasets (standard benchmarks in the forecasting practice).
+In correspondence with the author he suggested to further test the model in electricity datasets and try including auto regresor and covariates.
+Therefore we also included the ERCOT dataset (used in the [`NeuralProphet`'s documentation](https://neuralprophet.com/html/lagged_covariates_energy_ercot.html#24-steps-ahead-Neural-Model-with-Long-AR-and-Lagged-Regressors)), and ETTm2. `NeuralProphet` fits the time series globally using autoregressive terms and produces forecasts using a multistep approach.

 ### Notes

-- We used the out-of-the-box configuration of the NeuralProphet model in its global-multistep version.
+- We used the out-of-the-box configuration of the NeuralProphet model in its global-multistep version, using autoregressive terms based on the seasonality of the data and the forecast horizon.
 This experiment concludes that hyperparameter optimization could be highly costly, particularly for big datasets.
 - Additionally, we test the performance of `NeuralProphet` using different learning rates (1e-5, 1e-4, 1e-3, 1e-2, 1e-1).
 The performance is similar.
 - During the execution of the experiment, we found issues with the `NeuralProphet` implementation related to Monthly, Quarterly, and Yearly frequencies.
 We [fixed the issue and opened a Pull Request to solve the problem](https://github.com/ourownstory/neural_prophet/pull/705).
 - According to the paper and a [discussion on GitHub](https://github.com/ourownstory/neural_prophet/discussions/408), the `NeuralProphet` implementation is not available in GPU.
 There is a [work-in-progress Pull Request](https://github.com/ourownstory/neural_prophet/pull/420), though.
+- We also performed experiments for the M4-Monthly data set, but `NeuralProphet` did not finish after three days of computation. `ETS` results are reported.

 ## Results